November 2018 - Paris Panorama

-Each month we feature a photograph by Eric Hian-Cheong and an inspiring haiku poem by Anna Eklund-Cheong.
-You will also find information about what’s up in Paris, a photograph with a link to a review of our restaurant of the month (sign in to read the review), and an angel of the month by Rosemary Flannery.
+Each month we feature an inspiring haiku poem by Anna Eklund-Cheong.
+You will also find a photograph of Paris by Sophia Pagan, our restaurant of the month with a link to the review, and an angel of the month by Rosemary Flannery.

 Haiku of the Month